Alice Ross-King: Later life

-Dr Appleford died in 1958 and Alice Appleford spent her final years in Cronulla before her death on 17 August 1968.
+Sydney Appleford died in 1958 and Alice Appleford spent her final years in Cronulla before her death on 17 August 1968.

 Recognition

 Since 1970 the ex-AAWMS Association has presented an annual proficiency award, the Alice Appleford Memorial Award, to a non-commissioned member of the Royal Australian Army Nursing Corps.

 In 2008 author Peter Rees told the story of Ross-King's First World War experiences in his book The Other ANZACs (republished as Anzac Girls), which was turned into the TV series ANZAC Girls in 2014.
-The role of Alice Ross-King was played by Georgia Flood.
+The role of Ross-King was played by Georgia Flood.

-In 2008, Alice Appleford was added to the Victorian Honour Roll of Women.
+In 2008, Appleford was added to the Victorian Honour Roll of Women.